 - In case you want to create a new restore point manually and don’t have the sufficient space available to do this, just click on the Delete button of the same page in order to remove the restored data.

 Note: The system restore configure feature is only available for the root drive of the system.
 You cannot enable this feature for other disk drives.

 2. Create a System Restore point

 The restore point would be created automatically, whenever you turn on the system protection checkbox.
-If this option is not activated, you can create it manually by following simple steps described below.
+If this option is not activated, you can create it manually by following the simple steps described below.
 It will protect and recover the data if any discrepancy occurs.

 - Go to Cortana and type create a restore point, click on the best result from the list.

 - When the System Properties dialog box appears up, tap the “Protection Settings,” tab.